 Russia and America — Saving the planet — the Mission has to be complete

 «Russia and America: Reloaded.
-From the Conflict of Interests of the Elites»
+From the Conflict of Interests to the Consensus of the Elites»

 Russia and the United States of America has entered into a new phase of political relations.
 The degree of mutual claims gets higher and higher.
 The entire world is observing the situation around Syria with great fear and even greater hope.
 It’s now up to the leaders of head states: will we completely bury the world completely, or will we be able to save and preserve our planet?